My Epic Cross-Country Move on Amtrak

 Another way to avoid an overcrowded dining car is the reservation system.
 Just after I returned from my first breakfast, the sleeping car attendant showed up at my room and asked when I'd like to have lunch and dinner.
 I chose a 1PM lunch and a 5PM dinner, so he wrote those times on a paper slip.
 Then I realized the Sunset Limited train travels east and there would be time zone changes during the trip, so I asked about the time zone, and the answer was: lunch is on Pacific Daylight Time, and dinner is on Mountain Daylight time.
 Thus, my lunch and dinner would be only three hours apart, but it's too late to change because he had walked away.

 Breakfast does not require a reservation, because people naturally wake up at different times.
-Once the dining car was full when I showed up for breakfast, so the dining car attendant wrote down my name on a waitlist, and later called me back through the announcement system.
+One time the dining car was full when I showed up for breakfast, so the dining car attendant wrote down my name on a waitlist, and later called me back through the announcement system.

 Apart from meals, I spent most of my time in my sleeping accommodation, the roomette.
 The English suffix -ette forms nouns meaning a smaller form of something.
 Thus, "roomette" denotes a smaller room.
 How small it is?
 It is 198cm wide and 107cm deep, about half of the smallest hotel room I ever stayed in.
 There is a fantastic YouTube video tour of the Superliner roomette, which I watched before the trip so I knew what to expect.